semantic-release/semantic-release/docs/recipes/travis.md

 ### `.travis.yml` configuration for multiple Node jobs

-This example is a minimal configuration for **semantic-release** with a build running Node 4, 6 and 8 on Linux and OSX.
+This example is a minimal configuration for **semantic-release** with a build running Node 6 and 8.
 See [Travis - Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) for additional configuration options.

 This example uses [`travis-deploy-once`](https://github.com/semantic-release/travis-deploy-once) in order to [Run `semantic-release` only after all tests succeeded](../usage/ci-configuration.md#run-semantic-release-only-after-all-tests-succeeded).
 Alternatively you can use [Travis CI Build Stages recipe](travis-build-stages.md).